 “2.0.3.1 Precedence of hazard characteristics

-The table below shall be used to determine the class of a substance, mixture or solution having more than one risk hazard, when it is not named in the Dangerous Goods List in Chapter 3.2 or to assign the appropriate entry for dangerous goods in articles N.O.S (UN Nos.
+The table below shall be used to determine the class of a substance, mixture or solution having more than one risk hazard, when it is not named in the Dangerous Goods List in Chapter 3.2 or to assign the appropriate entry for articles containing dangerous goods N.O.S (UN Nos.
 35AA to 35LL, see 2.0.5)”.
 [The rest is to remain unchanged].